Louis F. Hart: Career

-Lured by the frontier, Hart and his wife moved to Snohomish, Washington in the late1880s, where he practiced law.
+Lured by the frontier, Hart and his wife moved to Snohomish, Washington in the late 1880s, where he practiced law.
 In 1899 they moved to Tacoma where he continued to practice law and was an insurance agent.

 Winning the Republican nomination in 1912, Hart was elected as Washington's seventh Lieutenant Governor and he was reelected in 1916.

-During World War I Hart served chairman of the Selective Service Appeals Board for Southwest Washington.
-Hart became governor when the then -governor Ernest Lister retired in 1919 due to failing health.
+During World War I Hart served as chairman of the Selective Service Appeals Board for Southwest Washington.
+Hart became governor when the then-governor Ernest Lister retired in 1919 due to failing health.

 Hart was elected governor in his own right in 1920.
 Hart was instrumental in getting new road projects through the state legislature and strongly supported the creation of a state highway patrol.
 He oversaw the construction of a new State Capitol complex.
 Perhaps his greatest accomplishment was reorganizing the state's administrative structure, reducing the number of administrative agencies from 75 to 10.

+In 1921, Hart signed the Alien Land Bill, which barred non-white immigrants from buying, owning, or leasing land in the state, and mandated confiscation without compensation of lands purchased before or after passage of the act.
+The law was targeted primarily against Asian Americans.

 He did not have a Lieutenant Governor from his election as governor until William J. Coyle was appointed to the office in 1921.
 He is the last governor of the state, to date, that did not have a Lieutenant Governor at any time during his governorship.

 Hart did not run for reelection in 1924, but instead retired to Tacoma where he practiced law, and served as the president of the State Good Roads Association.